Roger Harold Hull

 Roger Harold Hull (born June 18, 1942) is the founder, chairman, and president of the Help Yourself Win Foundation.
-The foundation is the result of the consolidation of the Help Yourself and Schenectady-Win foundations.
-Prior to creating the Help Yourself Foundation in 2005, he served for nine years as the president of Beloit College (WI) and fifteen years as President of Union College (NY) and Chancellor of Union University.
-In addition, Hull was founder and president of the Schenectady-Win Foundation.
-Hull was also a founder and is president of Avon Associates, a not-for-profit educational consulting firm.
+The foundation is the result of the consolidation of the Help Yourself and Schenectady-Win foundations, which Hull established.
+Prior to creating the Help Yourself Foundation in 2005 and the Schenectady-Win Foundation in 2017, he served for nine years as the president of Beloit College (WI) and fifteen years as President of Union College (NY) and Chancellor of Union University.
+Hull was also a founder and president of Avon Associates, a not-for-profit educational consulting firm.

 Early life and education

 Born June 18, 1942, in Kew Gardens, New York, Hull is the son of Max and Magda Hull, immigrants from Nazi Germany.

 Hull received his bachelor's degree from Dartmouth College in 1964, his bachelor of laws degree from Yale Law School in 1967, his master's of law from the University of Virginia in 1972, and his doctor of juridical science from the University of Virginia in 1974.